Central Michigan University

-I am currently a Postdoctoral Teaching Fellow at Central Michigan University where I teach courses in children's literature, young adult literature, American literature, and composition.
+I am currently a Postdoctoral Teaching Fellow at Central Michigan University where I teach graduate and undergraduate courses in children's literature, young adult literature, American literature, and composition.
 My research interests include adolescent and children's literature, temporality, feminism, diversity, narrative theory, science fiction, and reading communities.

 I am also a coordinator of Central Michigan University's Annual Banned Books Week.
 Held for the first time in 2012, this event is designed to help students, faculty, staff, and members of the Mount Pleasant community learn more about the increasing tendency to ban literature and other texts for children, teens, and adults.